Table of Contents:

 There are a few limitations to charitable deductions.
 First and foremost, you must donate to a qualified organization.
 Political campaigns don’t count, and you’ll need to get a receipt to support your contribution claim.

-In order to donate property (such as household goods, clothing, etc.), it needs to be in good, useable condition.
+In order to donate property (such as household goods, clothing, etc.), it needs to be in good, usable condition.
 You also have to determine the fair market value — you can’t just claim the new value for non-cash donations.
 If you need help determining the donated item’s value, check out this guide.

 2. Home Mortgage Interest